CedricMurairi/Ops-FrontDesk-Management-App/README.md

 # Ops-FrontDesk-Management-App

-This application came from the idea that most of the front-desk people in my community are using huge books and lots of papers to record entries in a building, store or some sort of public space for security reasons.
+This application came from the idea that most of the front-desk people in my community are using huge books and lots of papers to record entries in a building, store, or some public space for security reasons.

-I created this app to help frontdesk people use the technology the are familliar with to accomplish the same task with just a software.
-No papers, no huge books, no pens, just a phone, a tablet or a computer and some database doing the dirty work for you!!
+I created this app to help front desk people use the technology they are familiar with to accomplish the same task with just software.
+No papers, no huge books, no pens, just a phone, a tablet or a computer and some database, doing the dirty work for you!!

 # What I learned

-From building this app I learned a lot about asynchronous programing with Javescript and AJAX to fetch data from the server and keep the user joyful.
+From building this app, I learned a lot about asynchronous programming with Javascript and AJAX to fetch data from the server and keep the user joyful.

-I learned a lot about the Handlebars template language since I used it to render the data recieved form my view function into beautifull cards with visitor details.
+I learned a lot about the Handlebars template language since I used it to render the data received from my view function into beautiful cards with visitor details.

-Most of all I learned and improve my understanding of the Flask framework, the python language and the Postgresql Database System.
+I learned and improved my understanding of the Flask framework, the python language, and the Postgresql Database System.

 # What I used

-To build this project I could use different tools and techniques, here are my choices:
+To build this project, I could use different tools and techniques; here are my choices:

 * Flask, for the backed
 * Postgresql, for datastorage